raspberrychris/chrishainesnew/content/blog/why-i-gave-up-on-wordpress-and-what-i-switched-to.md

 Jesus.

-It's almost as if they tried to make everything as difficult as possible.
+It's almost as if they tried to design everything to be as difficult as possible.

 These are just a few of my grievances with WordPress.